baoxng/budgeting/README.md

 # Budgeting

 ## Project Description
 As a developer I want to make an expense tracker for users to track their spendings.
 I want the functionality of the application to allow user to track their money with or without wifi connection.
 This easy to use application allows a user to enter the name of a transaction and the amount of that transaction in relation to a banking deposit.
+Live application can be found on [here](https://the-budgeting.herokuapp.com/).

 ## User Story
 AS AN avid traveller